 If the animal does not change owner, it also needs a pet owner's declaration for pets

 You must fill in the form E9.204.
-You thereby certify that the animal is yours and that it is not moved to be sold.
+You thereby certify that the animal is yours and that it is not moved to change owner, for example to be sold, rehomed, adopted or given away.
 You do not need to fill in the power of attorney box at the bottom of the form if you are travelling with your animal yourself.

 If the animal travels by air